Brain Cancer (cont.)

 - External radiation uses a high-energy beam of radiation targeted at the tumor.
 The beam travels through the skin, the skull, healthy brain tissue, and other tissues to get at the tumor.
 The treatments are usually given five days a week for about four to six weeks.
 Each treatment takes only a few minutes.
 The gamma knife and cyber knife are two terms that describe methods that use external radiation to kill cancer cells in the brain.

 - Internal or implant radiation uses a tiny radioactive capsule that is placed inside the tumor itself.
 The radiation emitted from the capsule destroys the tumor.
 The radioactivity of the capsule decreases a little bit each day; the amount of radioactivity of the capsule is carefully calculated to run out when the optimal dose has been given.
-You need to stay in the hospital for several days while receiving this treatment.
+One needs to stay in the hospital for several days while receiving this treatment.

 Chemotherapy is the use of powerful drugs to kill tumor cells.